Plusnet broadband review

 - Low: Updating software, P2P

-While it's not immediately obvious to casual browsers of the Plusnet site, their Pro add on still exists, at a cost of £5 a month.
-Existing customers can add it to their package by going to the Add-ons section in the member area.
+While it's not immediately obvious to casual browsers of the Plusnet site, customers can select a Pro add on at a cost of £5 a month, which appears in the Add-ons section of the members' area.

-For that, customers are promised lower latency and ping times.
+For this, customers are promised lower latency and ping times.
 Their online usage is all given High or Medium priority:

 - High: VoIP and gaming, VPN, FTP, "all other online activity"